ELM COURT

 A Historic Masterpiece of Architecture and Gardens, Inspiring Creativity

-Elm Court is a private 40-room residence designed in the Elizabethan-Tudor-Gothic style by Pittsburgh architect Benno Janssen.
+Elm Court is a 40-room residence designed in the Elizabethan-Tudor-Gothic style by Pittsburgh architect, Benno Janssen.
 Commissioned by Benjamin D. Phillips, then president of the T.W.
 Phillips Gas & Oil Co., the house was constructed between 1928 and 1931.
-Elm Court was listed on the National Register of Historic Places in 1979 and remained within the Phillips family until 1983, when it was acquired by Frederick R. Koch, a philanthropist and collector.
+Elm Court was listed on the National Register of Historic Places in 1979 and remained within the Phillips family until 1983, when it was acquired by Frederick Koch.

-Following its acquisition, Frederick R. Koch undertook an extensive 10+ year restoration and expansion project, breathing new life into the estate while preserving its architectural integrity.
-Nestled on a hilly 16-acre park, the estate was designed to harmonise with its natural surroundings.
+Following its acquisition, Mr. Koch undertook an extensive 10+-year restoration and expansion project, breathing new life into the estate while preserving its architectural integrity.
+Nestled on a hilly, 16-acre park-like setting, the estate was designed to harmonize with its natural surroundings.
 A series of interlocking paths, terraces, and fountains dominate the landscape, providing a serene and inspiring environment that reflects the meticulous artistry of its design.

-Elm Court stands as a historic estate that aligns seamlessly with the Frederick R. Koch Foundation’s mission to preserve, enhance, and share the beauty and heritage of stately homes.
+Elm Court stands as a historic estate that aligns seamlessly with the FRK Foundation’s mission to preserve, enhance, and share the beauty and heritage of his homes.
 The Foundation’s vision includes:

 -